Smile 2: Plot

 A flashback reveals that Skye caused Paul's death by intentionally crashing the car during a drug-induced argument.
-Later, Skye awakens at a retreat and argues with Elizabeth over the upcoming tour.
+Skye awakens at a retreat and argues with Elizabeth over the upcoming tour.
 Suddenly, Elizabeth smiles, smashes a mirror, and fatally stabs herself with a shard.
 Skye attempts to leave but, to her horror, realizes that it was she who stabbed Elizabeth.
+She attracts attention from the hospital workers and Joshua when seen covered in blood.
 Skye escapes the retreat and reunites with Gemma, stealing a car to meet Morris.
-She receives a call from the real Gemma and realizes that the "Gemma" who is in the vehicle with her, and who she has been with all week, is the Entity.
+She receives a call from the real Gemma and realizes that the "Gemma" who is in the vehicle with her, and with whom she has spent the entire week, is the Entity.
 After regaining control of the car, Skye meets Morris at an abandoned Pizza Hut, where he plans to use the walk-in freezer to prevent brain damage when stopping her heart.
 Morris temporarily leaves and the Entity appears as Skye's former self from the car wreck.
 After a struggle, she fights it off and injects herself with the syringe meant to stop her heart.
 Unfazed, the Entity mockingly affirms that Skye is not in control.

-Skye then finds herself on stage for a performance at Herald Square Garden.
-(Note: A fictional version of Madison Square Garden) She sees Joshua, Darius and a still-alive Elizabeth watching from the audience, and realizes that the entire day has been an illusion.
-The Entity appears as Skye's current self before tearing its stomach open to reveal its true form: a giant, bloody, skinless humanoid creature with multiple smiling mouths nested within one another.
-Skye screams and falls into a trance, before the Entity brutally possesses her by ripping her mouth apart, preparing to crawl inside; to the crowd, it appears that Skye has collapsed and is choking.
-A possessed Skye rises, now smiling menacingly, and fatally stabs herself in the eye with her microphone in front of thousands of horrified spectators.
+Skye then finds herself onstage for her opening tour performance at Herald Square Garden.
+(Note: A fictional version of Madison Square Garden) She sees a still-alive Elizabeth watching from the audience, and realizes that the entire day has been an illusion.
+The Entity appears as Skye's current self before tearing its stomach open from where its true form emerges; a giant, skinless, semi-humanoid creature with multiple smiling mouths on its body.
+Skye screams and falls into a trance, before the Entity possesses her.
+Now smiling menacingly, Skye fatally stabs herself in the eye with her microphone in front of thousands of horrified spectators.

-During the credits, Skye's warped and distorted screams can be heard, implying that she is now part of the Entity.